rvanmaanen/rvanmaanen.github.io/_posts/2022-07-04-In-Depth-Code-Analysis-with-NDepend.md

 ## Disclaimer

-In order to write this blogpost I received a temporary license from NDepend, so I could run NDepend for a bit longer than the standard 14 day evaluation.
-For the Azure DevOps part a seperate license was needed.
+In order to write this blogpost, I received a temporary license from NDepend, so I could run NDepend for a bit longer than the standard 14 day evaluation.
+For the Azure DevOps part a separate license was needed.
 There I just used the trial license.